harisokanovic/nilrt-net-boot/README.md

 3. Copy the enclosed nilrt-make-netboot-image.sh to admin's home directory via ssh/sftp.

-4. Run `nilrt-make-netboot-image.sh -i /mnt/userfs -o /media/my_usb_storage/img.d`
+4. Run `nilrt-make-netboot-image.sh -i /mnt/userfs -o /path/to/img.d`
-   as admin to take an image to /media/my_usb_storage/nilrt-image.dir .
+   as admin to take an image.
+Substitute `/path/to/img.d` with any secondary storage device that's big enough to store the image.
+E.g.
+   This could be a USB mass storage device or a network share.

-5. Copy `img.d` into the enclosed `tftpboot`, which contains a few other files needed for PXE boot.
+5. Copy `img.d` into the enclosed `tftpboot` directory on your desktop.
+   This directory contains other files needed for PXE boot.
+The layout is documented below for reference.

 ## TFTP Root Directory Layout

-Once `img.d` is copied, the `tftpboot` dir should look like this:
+The `tftpboot` directory should look like this after `img.d` is copied:

 ```
 tftpboot/